CopelandMIT/labx_master/radar_code/README.md

 ---

-## **Configuring Time Synchronization with GPS PPS using Chrony**
+## **Configuring Time Synchronization with Chrony**

 Accurate time synchronization is crucial for applications that rely on precise timing.
-This section guides you through installing Chrony and configuring it to use a GPS PPS (Pulse Per Second) source as the preferred time source, along with 4 Google NTP servers.
+This section guides you through installing Chrony and configuring it to use a GPS PPS SBC over LAN as the preferred time source.
+If you don't have a GPS time server on your LAN, instructions are provided to use Google's NTP servers instead.

 ### **1. Installing Chrony**

-Chrony is a versatile implementation of NTP (Network Time Protocol) that can synchronize the system clock with NTP servers, reference clocks (e.g., GPS receivers), and manual input.
+Chrony is a versatile implementation of NTP (Network Time Protocol) that can synchronize the system clock with NTP servers, reference clocks, and manual input.

 **Install Chrony:**